PSR B0943+10: Mode Switch, Polar Cap Geometry, and Orthogonally Polarized Radiation: Discussion

-The RVM fitting result of B0943$+$10's FAST L band observations is different from the frequently mentioned radiation geometry in former studies, namely the geometry given by~\cite{deshpande2001}.~\cite{deshpande2001} calculates the geometry through radiation cone models (based on~\cite{1993ApJ...405..285R}) to fit for both polarization angles and pulse profiles, and their results are $\alpha\approx 12^{\circ}$ and $\beta\approx -5^{\circ}$.
+Further analysis on the radiation geometry, the polar cap pattern, the emission height and the radiating particle's Lorentz factors in Section~\ref{sec:result_map} are carried out in this section.
+Firstly we'd like to point out that the RVM fitting result of B0943$+$10's FAST L band observations is different from the frequently mentioned radiation geometry in former studies, namely the geometry given by~\cite{deshpande2001}.~\cite{deshpande2001} calculates the geometry through radiation cone models (based on~\cite{1993ApJ...405..285R}) to fit for both polarization angles and pulse profiles, and their results are $\alpha\approx 12^{\circ}$ and $\beta\approx -5^{\circ}$ (see also Table~\ref{tab:R_PA}).

+A question related to our mapping result in Section~\ref{sec:result_map} is the true origin of the radiating particles.
+A good RVM fitting indicates that at the particles radiating positions, the magnetic field is well described with a dipole field, which usually demands that the radiating position is not too far from the pulsar surface.
+And the existence of sub-pulse drifting in the main pulse region suggests that radiation originate further from the magnetic axis, according to the carousel model in \cite{1975ApJ...196...51R}.
+So from Figure~\ref{fig:geomapping}, the IAG might be a more reasonable birthplace of the radiating particles, for both the main pulse component and the precursor component.
+If we accept that statement, then comparing with the main pulse component, the precursor component is radiated higher from larger $\gamma$ radiating particles, as is already pointed out in Section~\ref{sec:result_map}.

-The geometry yielded by FAST observations may be more in accord with the X-ray radiation properties of B0943$+$10.
-XMM-Newton observations of B0943$+$10~\citep[e.g.,][]{2013Sci...339..436H} show that thermal X-ray pulsation appears significantly in Q mode, which could comes from a local high-temperature spot on the pulsar surface, namely a hotpot.~\cite{2013Sci...339..436H} points out the possible contradiction between the observed X-ray pulsation and the radiation geometry given by~\cite{deshpande2001}, because when the magnetic axis, the spin axis and the line of sight are almost aligned (with small $\alpha$ and $\beta$ angles), the hotspot in the polar cap region is more likely to appear unmodulately and thus X-ray pulsation will not happen.
+Based on the geometry derived from FAST observations in this paper, we could give explanations to the X-ray radiation properties of B0943$+$10.
+First on the X-ray pulsation observed in both B and Q mode, it has already been pointed out~\citep[e.g.,][]{2013Sci...339..436H,2019ApJ...872...15R} that the significant thermal X-ray pulsation could come from a local high-temperature spot on the pulsar surface, namely a hotspot.~\cite{2013Sci...339..436H} pointed out the possible contradiction between the observed X-ray pulsation and the radiation geometry given by~\cite{deshpande2001}: when the magnetic axis, the spin axis and the line of sight are almost aligned (with small $\alpha$ and $\beta$ angles), the hotspot in the polar cap region is more likely to appear unmodulately and thus X-ray pulsation will not happen.
 In our result's case, the axes are not so close to each other, making the hotspot modulation more feasible.

 However, there still exists a question why thermal X-ray pulsation is significant in Q mode, but almost ceases in B mode.
-X-ray usually has few interactions with magnetized plasma, so it is more possible that some changes on pulsar surface happen during mode switch leading to differences in hotspots in different radiation modes.
+X-ray usually has few interactions with magnetized plasma, so it is more possible that some changes on pulsar surface happening during mode switch lead to differences in hotspots of different radiation modes.